How To Become A Personal Support Worker (PSW) in Ontario

 Opportunity for Growth

-PSW certificate graduates have the opportunity to take other courses, upgrading their certifications to a Registered Practical Nurse (RPN) certification in as little as one year.
-Eventually, a PSW can use their educational background to work towards becoming a Registered Nurse (RN) diploma.
-This opportunity to progress makes a PSW program the perfect foundation for any aspiring healthcare worker.
+PSW certificate graduates have the opportunity to take other courses, upgrading their certifications to a Registered Practical Nurse (RPN) in as little as one year.
+Eventually, a PSW can use their educational background to work toward becoming a Registered Nurse (RN).
+This opportunity to progress makes a personal support worker program the perfect foundation for any aspiring healthcare worker.

-Becoming a PSW also gives you the opportunity to work in a number of different settings.
-Our blog post, PSW Career Opportunities to Consider, will walk you through some of the avenues that open up for those with a PSW certification.
+Becoming a personal support worker also gives you the opportunity to work in a number of different settings.
+Our blog post, PSW Career Opportunities to Consider, will walk you through some of the avenues that open up for those with a PSW certificate.

 Opportunity to Change Lives